DavHau/edict/readme.md

 1. Rsync the local flakes to the remote.
   (We could evaluate the store path of the local flake first to ensure we omit git ignored files, though this will cost performance on large repos)

-1. `ssh` into to the remote host and execute the nix command passed to `edict` while replacing all arguments that reference a local flake with the mapped remote path.
+1. `ssh` into to the remote host and execute the nix command passed to `edict` while replacing all local flake refs with its remote counter parts.

 1. Pass through stdout and stderr to the user to make it feel like the command was executed locally.